-As of June 30, 2020, the Company's lead product, DEXTENZA® (dexamethasone insert) 0.4mg, has been approved by the FDA and the Company's other product candidates are in clinical stage development.
+As of September 30, 2020, the Company's lead product, DEXTENZA® (dexamethasone insert) 0.4mg, and its hydrogel ophthalmic wound sealant, ReSure Sealant®, have been approved by the U.S. Food and Drug Administration (the "FDA") and the Company's other product candidates are in clinical stage development.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, that any products developed will obtain necessary government regulatory approval and adequate reimbursement or that any approved products will be commercially viable.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
 The Company operates in an environment of rapidly changing technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees and consultants.
 The Company may not be able to generate significant revenue from sales of any product for several years, if at all.
 Accordingly, the Company will need to obtain additional capital to finance its operations.